dlyle65535/hdp-sandbox-blueprints/README.md

 # hdp-sandbox-blueprints
+AMI Template for single node HDP AMI instance.
+Runs as ami-b25e6fda on AWS.

-Basic single node blueprint and hostmap file to create a cluster.
+Blueprint can also be used to build create a cluster.

+### Usage - AMI
+1. Launch instance from ami-b25e6fda.
+Recommend m3.large or bigger.
+Make sure port 22 and 8080 are exposed.
+2. Login to instance via ssh.
+3. tail -f /var/log/hdp-setup.log.
+4. Wait for Ambari password change message in log.
+5. Use new Ambari password to access admin account on http://your-instance-public-hostname:8080
+6. Watch cluster build progress on Ambari.

-### Usage
+### Usage - Build from blueprint
 1. Install/Setup/Start ambari-server and ambari-agent on your host.
 2. Change hostname in sandbox.hostmapping to your fqdn
 3. Load blueprint into Ambari: